 Amazon’s Getting Started guide gives you a quick introduction to the process of launching AMI instances, though it’s really as simple as ‘Subscribe’ and ‘Launch’.
 For a detailed description, see NGINX Plus on the AWS Cloud.

 When you launch a new instance, NGINX Plus starts automatically and is configured to serve a default index.html page.
 Use the control panel to determine the public DNS name for the instance and access it using a web browser:

 If the connection times out and you don’t see the default web page, it’s most likely that the EC2 security group that was assigned to the instance does not permit HTTP traffic.
 You can create a new security group that admits HTTP (port 80) and HTTPS (port 443) traffic from all sources, and locks down SSH so it’s only accessible from your IP address:

 Now apply the group to your NGINX Plus instance:

 Now, connect to the instance using SSH and check the status of NGINX Plus:

 user@localhost$ chmod 400 aws_cert.pem user@localhost$ ssh -i aws_cert.pem firstname.lastname@example.org ... ubuntu@ip-192-168-20-254:~$ /etc/init.d/nginx status * nginx is running

 Installing Additional NGINX Plus modules

-The AMIs are preinstalled with the standard nginx‑plus package.
-It includes the core modules from the open source NGINX product and a number of extensions to improve load balancing, media delivery, caching, and management.
+The AMIs are preinstalled with the standard nginx-plus package.
+It includes the core modules from NGINX Open Source and a number of extensions to improve load balancing, media delivery, caching, and management.